kranoner/GettingCleaningData/README.md

 To run the script please you must have the R sofware installed on your computer.
 Script is <code>run_analysis.R</code>
 The script uses data available from internet [getdata_projectfiles_UCI HAR Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
-Please unzip this archive under the same folder script.
-The dataset folder name must be named <code>UCI HAR Dataset/<code>
+Please unzip this archive under the same folder as the script.
+The dataset folder must be named <code>UCI HAR Dataset/<code>

 Under R environment type:
-<code> source("run_analysis.R")</code>
+<code>source("run_analysis.R")</code>
-the script runs and write the output on the same folder where the R script was executed.
+The script runs and writes the output <code>activityMeasure.csv</code> on the same folder where the R script was executed.